3 things to know about IT/OT convergence (including what it is and why it matters)

 For manufacturers looking to stay competitive in the future, smart manufacturing supports the concept of a digital twin of the manufacturing environment.

 Within the factory, the digital twin provides a virtual, digital replica (hence, twin) of everything including a machine, manufacturing system or shop floor all within in a digital environment.
 More data feeds the digital twin so it can continuously combine the virtual and physical worlds and provide new insights and efficiencies for product manufacturing.
-And it is the IT and OT fusion that delivers the real-time data and information needed to create this comprehensive digital version of the factory.
+And it is the IT/OT convergence that delivers the real-time data and information needed to create this comprehensive digital version of the factory.
 The more data there is, the better the comprehensive digital version of the factory, which is the basis for improving the real-world version via simulation of the digital model, thus closing the loop for manufacturing operations and quality.

 Building the factory of tomorrow

 Companies of all sizes are discovering that the more investment they make into digitalization, the better prepared they are for the future.
 Analysts have found that the most important aspect of digital transformation is to start or continue based on the needs of the company – therefore, every journey will be different.

 It all starts with IT/OT convergence.
 The fusion of IT with OT data to tap into a wealth of data for continuously improving operational efficiencies within a closed-loop manufacturing environment.
 That, in turn, enables a closed-loop quality approach to constantly enhance product quality.